igoreksiz/xlam/tests.md

   - [ ] VERIFY that any previous add-in installation is completely removed.
   - [ ] Open Excel Add-In workbook.
   - [ ] Accept "Enable Macros" prompt.
-  - [ ] VERIFY user is prompted to approve installation.
+  - [ ] VERIFY that a form is presented with install options.
-  - [ ] Accept installation prompt.
+  - [ ] Click "Install" and wait for installation to complete.
+  - [ ] VERIFY that a prompt is displayed indicating successful installation.
-  - [ ] VERIFY that user is prompted to quit excel.
+  - [ ] VERIFY that finbox.io ribbon is present.
+  - [ ] VERIFY that finboxio* components are present in add-in folder.
-  - [ ] Accept prompt to quit excel.
+  - [ ] VERIFY that all component versions are matching.
   - [ ] Restart Excel.
-  - [ ] Open a new workbook.
-  - [ ] VERIFY that finbox.io ribbon is present.
+  - [ ] VERIFY that all component versions are matching.
-  - [ ] VERIFY that finboxio.xlam is present in add-in folder.
+  - [ ] VERIFY that no macros prompt is displayed on startup.
-  - [ ] VERIFY that FNBX formula is available.
+  - [ ] VERIFY that the FNBX formula is available

-###### Excel Add-In should successfully overwrite an existing installation
+###### Excel Add-In should successfully upgrade an existing installation
+  > **finboxio.cfg**<br/>
+  > autoUpdate = False

   - [ ] VERIFY that a previous add-in is installed (follow documented installation procedure).
   - [ ] Open Excel Add-In workbook.
   - [ ] Accept "Enable Macros" prompt.
-  - [ ] VERIFY user is prompted to approve installation.
+  - [ ] VERIFY that a form is presented with install options.
-  - [ ] Accept installation prompt.
+  - [ ] Click "Upgrade" and wait for installation to complete.
-  - [ ] VERIFY that user is prompted to quit excel.
+  - [ ] VERIFY that a prompt is displayed indicating successful installation.
-  - [ ] Accept prompt to quit excel.
-  - [ ] Restart excel.
   - [ ] VERIFY that finbox.io ribbon is present.
-  - [ ] VERIFY that finboxio.xlam is present in add-in folder.
+  - [ ] VERIFY that finboxio* components are present in add-in folder.
+  - [ ] VERIFY that all component versions are upgraded and matching.
+  - [ ] Restart Excel.
+  - [ ] VERIFY that all component versions are upgraded and matching.
-  - [ ] VERIFY that FNBX formula is available.
+  - [ ] VERIFY that no macros prompt is displayed on startup.
-  - [ ] VERIFY that older version was overwritten and only latest install is present.
+  - [ ] VERIFY that the FNBX formula is available

 ###### Excel Add-In should not install if user declines installation prompt

   - [ ] Open Excel Add-In workbook.
   - [ ] Accept "Enable Macros" prompt.
-  - [ ] VERIFY user is prompted to approve installation.
+  - [ ] VERIFY that a form is presented with install options.
-  - [ ] Decline installation prompt.
+  - [ ] Close form.
   - [ ] VERIFY that no more prompts are displayed.
+  - [ ] VERIFY that the finbox.io ribbon is not present.
-  - [ ] VERIFY that finboxio.xlam is not present in add-in folder.
+  - [ ] VERIFY that finboxio* components are NOT present in add-in folder.
   - [ ] Restart excel.
   - [ ] VERIFY that finbox.io ribbon is not present after restart.

+###### Excel Add-In should uninstall successfully

+  - [ ] Open Excel Add-In workbook.
+  - [ ] Accept "Enable Macros" prompt.
+  - [ ] VERIFY that a form is presented with install options.
+  - [ ] Click "Uninstall" and wait for uninstallation to complete.
+  - [ ] VERIFY that a prompt is displayed indicating successful uninstallation.
+  - [ ] VERIFY that the finbox.io ribbon is not present.
+  - [ ] VERIFY that finboxio* components are NOT present in add-in folder.
+  - [ ] Restart excel.
+  - [ ] VERIFY that finbox.io ribbon is not present after restart.

+#### Update

+Unless otherwise specified, the following tests assume you are using an unreleased workbook version, and is newer than the latest released version available on finbox.io.

+###### Excel Add-In should silently check for updates on launch

+###### Excel Add-In should silently check for updates on application events

+###### Excel Add-In should install available updates on launch

+###### Excel Add-In should install available updates on application events

+###### Excel Add-In should wait an interval before checking updates again

+###### Excel Add-In should confirm latest when manually checking updates

+###### Excel Add-In should install updates when manually checked and confirmed

+###### Excel Add-In should allow user to cancel an automatic update

+###### Excel Add-In should allow user to cancel a manual update

+###### Excel should successfully update a legacy version

 #### Authentication